-An amazingly flavorful chicken that is coated in an incredible batter and has an unbelievably delicious gravy.
+This Chicken Paprika is an amazingly flavorful chicken recipe that is coated in an incredible batter and has an unbelievably delicious gravy.
 This will be one meal you will want to eat again and again!

 Growing up, we had quite a few dinner staples in my home.
 My mom is such a talented cook and actually created nearly every recipe she ever made while I was living with her.
 This Chicken Paprika happened to be one of my absolute favorites of hers and for good reason.